FutureSox Prospect Rankings

 Zavala moved around a lot in his amateur career, playing a mix of third and catcher in high school (where he only played for 2 years), then playing primarily in the outfield at San Diego State in his first two seasons before moving back behind the plate for 2015 (as a redshirt junior).
 Tore the UCL in his throwing arm in 2012 as a freshman, resulting in Tommy John surgery and missing all of 2013.
 Offense was his strength at the collegiate level - he compiled a .290/.399/.537 line in his final year at SDSU, hitting 14 home runs in 64 games.

-Zavala gets the bat through the zone quickly from a somewhat crouched stance and tucked leg kick, and in our viewings he works long at bats.
+Zavala gets the bat through the zone quickly from a somewhat crouched stance and tucked leg kick, and he works long at bats.
 The swing is fairly compact and efficient.
 He works the middle and the gaps well, and as he's gained strength the game power is playing up (60 FV ceiling).
 Physically he's probably a little less than the listed six feet, but strong and athletically built.
 Speed is below average (though perhaps average for a catcher).
 Defensively it's a mixed bag.
-The weak spot in his game is handling bad pitches, and that's something he'll need to improve on.
+The weak spot in his game is handling bad pitches, but 2018 reports indicate marked improvement in this area, thus prompting his promotion to AAA.
 His arm is average but has a pretty quick release giving him better than average performance there, and he moves well around the plate in play action.
 We've heard a number of positive reports about his pitcher handling, and he shows good baseball IQ.
-The overall package looks like a probable major league backup, but AA in 2018 will be a big test for his bat and he'll need to make those needed receiving improvements.
+He's been healthy most of his career, but has dealt with a minor wrist issue that caused a couple stints if missed time in 2018.
+The overall package looks like a probable major league backup, and now he's just a phone call away from Chicago.
+Some analysts feel he has an outside chance at a starting major league job if everything comes together.

 Major League Outlook: OBP and power-reliant catcher, likely as a backup